epics-containers/epics-containers.github.io/README.rst

 |docs_ci| |license|

-epics-containers is an experimental GitHub organization to try out ideas for managing EPICS IOCs in a Kubernetes cluster.
+The epics-containers GitHub organization holds a collection of tools and documentation for building, deploying and managing containerized EPICS IOCs in a Kubernetes cluster.

 Please contribute with comments and suggestions in the wiki or issues pages: